ExtendJ/ExtendJ-Explorer/README.md

     - Create jar file
     - See if things are working
     - Try out an example project
-    - Running JastAddAd on your project
+    - Running DrAST on your project
     - Lib dependencies for Linux
     - The Filter Configuration Language